 - 1. Cool water immersion of minor localized burns may be effective if accomplished in the first few minutes after a burn. - 2.
 Cover extensive partial and full thickness burns with a dry, sterile dressing.
-Keep the patient warm and treat per Shock / Hypoperfusion Protocol 6108. - 3.
-Use soft, non-adherent dressings between areas of full thickness burns, such as between the fingers and toes, to prevent adhesion.
+Keep the patient warm and treat per Shock / Hypoperfusion Protocol 5108. - 3.
+Use soft, non-adherent dressings between areas of full thickness burns, such as between the fingers and toes, to prevent adhesion. - 4.
+Be cautious and conservative when administering fluids to the burn patient with inhalation injury.